 Associative operation

-1. In mathematics, an associative operation is a calculation that will give the same result regardless of the way the numbers are grouped.
+1. In mathematics, an associative operation is a calculation that gives the same result regardless of the way the numbers are grouped.
 Addition and multiplication are both associative, while subtraction and division are not.
-For example, take a look at the below calculations.
+For example, take a look at the calculations below.

 2+(2+5) = 9